PrivacyLx/website/content/community/welcome-pack.en.md

 ### Research

-There are always research ideas and proposal, please have a look at the following sections of the forum to get you started:
+There are always research ideas and proposals, please have a look at the following sections of the forum to get started:

 - [Action category](https://cafe.privacylx.org/c/action)
 - [Discuss category](https://cafe.privacylx.org/c/discuss-privacy)